scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 as a cause of system defects in Windows Server 2003.

-We build on these approaches by considering security as a function of the total software supply chain.
+We build on these approaches by considering security as a function of the entire software supply chain.
 This supply chain resembles a complex ecosystem more than a simple 'chain' or stack.
-We draw inspiration from a risk management strategy approached used in another kind of complex system, namely disaster risk reduction and climate change adaptation research developed by Cardona [Cardona2012]_ and widely used by the World Bank's Global Facility for Disaster Risk Reduction, and others.
-[Yamin2013]_
+We draw inspiration from a risk management strategy approaches used in another kind of complex system, namely disaster risk reduction and climate change adaptation research developed by Cardona [Cardona2012]_ and widely used by the World Bank's Global Facility for Disaster Risk Reduction among others  [Yamin2013]_.

 This framework evaluates the expected cost of low-probability events by distinguishing three factors of risk: hazards, exposure, and vulnerabilities.